osmarks/meme-search-engine/README.md

 ## Setup

+New: somewhat tested Dockerized setup under /docker/.
+Note that you need a model like https://huggingface.co/timm/ViT-SO400M-14-SigLIP-384 (for timm), not one packaged for other libraries.

 This is untested.
 It might work.
 The new Rust version simplifies some steps (it integrates its own thumbnailing).

 * Serve your meme library from a static webserver.